 1. Scope.
-The terms of this Standing Order shall apply to all cases arising under § 4248 commenced after entry of this Standing Order, and, insofar as just and practicable, to all cases pending at the time of its entry as determined by the court on a case-by-case basis.
+The terms of this Standing Order shall apply to all cases arising under § 4248 commenced after entry of this Standing Order and to further proceedings in all cases pending at the time of its entry that had previously been governed by Standing Order No. 11-SO-4; provided that paragraph 17 hereof shall apply to all cases arising under § 4248 to the extent that the subject matter thereof has not already been addressed by court order.
 The terms of this Standing Order may be modified in any individual case upon motion of the parties for good cause shown or by the court on its own motion.

 2. Interpretation.
-In light of both the nature of a § 4248 proceeding, which results in detention of a prisoner beyond the period of incarceration that would otherwise apply, and the history of proceedings in § 4248 cases in this court,1 the prehearing schedule set forth herein has been designed specifically to assure that these cases proceed in the most expeditious manner practicable while providing the parties sufficient opportunity to prepare for the commitment hearing.
+In light of both the nature of a § 4248 proceeding, which results in detention of a prisoner beyond the period of incarceration that would otherwise apply, and the history of proceedings in § 4248 cases in this court, the prehearing schedule set forth herein has been designed specifically to assure that these cases proceed in the most expeditious manner practicable while providing the parties sufficient opportunity to prepare for the commitment hearing.
 The terms of this Standing Order, particularly the time periods specified for prehearing matters, will accordingly be narrowly interpreted and strictly enforced.
 All requests for extension of time periods specified in this Standing Order must be supported by a showing of good cause and diligence by the requesting party.
 Counsel for the parties are expected to undertake advanced planning at each stage of the prehearing schedule necessary to prevent avoidable delays (e.g., establishing tentative dates for depositions of examiners at the time they are proposed).
 Issues that have the potential to cause delay and that require court action to resolve shall be brought to the court's prompt attention by written motion, at regular or ad hoc status conferences the court may hold to help ensure the timely progression of cases, or at other court proceedings, as appropriate.

-1See United States v.
+&lt;sup>1 See United States v.
 Broncheau, 645 F.3d 676, 681, 687 n.10 (4th Cir.
 2011).